·Research

 1. Introduction

 Cybersecurity detection has historically been built on enumeration.
 A signature is an enumeration of known-bad byte sequences.
 A web application firewall rule is an enumeration of forbidden input shapes.
 The Common Weakness Enumeration is, in name, an enumeration of weakness classes.
 A behavioral allowlist is an enumeration of permitted process trees.
-The discipline of building these enumerations — collecting indicators, distilling patterns, encoding rules — has been the operational practice of cybersecurity engineering for three decades.
+The discipline of building these enumerations (collecting indicators, distilling patterns, and encoding rules) has been the operational practice of cybersecurity engineering for three decades.
 It worked because the adversary, too, was working within enumerable space.
 Malware families were finite.
 Exploit techniques were taught in finite training programs.
 Attack tooling was distributed through finite supply chains.
 When a new technique appeared, the enumeration grew to absorb it, and equilibrium was restored on a roughly weekly cycle.

 2. A taxonomy of deployed heuristic detection